nemac/cloud/INSTRUCTIONS.md

    sure you can ssh to it using the name `cloudx.nemac.org`.
 Note that assuming everything has worked correctly, you won't be able to easily tell the difference between an ssh session on the new server and one on the old server.
+The new server will have the same "cloudx" prompt that the old one had/has, and in general will be the same in every other way.
 You can use the following command, however, to confirm the EC2 instance id of the server:

    ```